mattlemmone/first-do-the-thing/README.md

 ## API Endpoints

-- `POST /api/command` - Trigger a command
+- `POST /api/check-tasks` - Manually trigger a task check and TV control
-  - Request body: `{ "protocol": "lgtv", "command": "turnOff", "config": { "ip": "192.168.1.X" } }`
-- `GET /api/check-things3` - Check Things 3 tasks and turn off TV if tasks with the specified tag exist
+- `GET /api/status` - Get the current status of the system

 ## Configuration